StaceyAlexMiller90/weather-app/README.md

 ### Libraries

-- vue-cool-select package for dropdown
+- vue-cool-select package for country dropdown
 - moment for date formatting